Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 Yes, we were able to identify a significant amount of customer manipulation as well.
 But what we did not expect to see was how often and aggressively agents were gaming the application.
 Changing a few key answers to receive a better rate helps them convert more customers.
 More customers = more commissions.
 Simple formula.

 Today, it is being used by 4 of the Top 10 life insurance carriers.
-Gathering behavioral intelligence with behavior analytics software can protect carriers with claim contestability and special investigations.
+Gathering behavioral intelligence with behavior analytics software can protect carriers from claim contestability and special investigations.
 Not to mention, it can save companies millions of dollars.

 Carries need to be aware of the fact that internal or distributed agents often act in their own best interest.
 And their self-service ignores the ramifications for their clients and companies.